How to Support a Spouse Through Betrayal Trauma: An RN Reiki Master Explains What Genuinely Helps, What Consistently Harms, and How to Sustain Both

 • Supporting a spouse through betrayal trauma requires understanding what betrayal trauma actually is β€” not ordinary relationship hurt or grief that time will resolve, but a specific trauma response that affects the nervous system, the sense of reality, the physical body, and the spiritual framework of the person experiencing it.

-• What feels supportive to you may not be what is actually helpful β€” reassurance, encouragement to move on, minimizing comparisons to others' situations, and pressure to focus on the positive are among the most common well-intentioned responses that consistently make betrayal trauma worse rather than better.
+• What feels supportive may not be what is actually helpful β€” reassurance, encouragement to move on, minimizing comparisons to others' situations, and pressure to focus on the positive are among the most common well-intentioned responses that consistently make betrayal trauma worse rather than better.

 RECOGNIZE THE SIGNS EARLY